-If you are trying to make poppers, you will need to use another type of pepper.
+If you are trying to make poppers, you will need to use another type of fresh pepper.
 If you just need to add a little heat to your stir fry, you have other options.
 So, in this article, I’ll share our favorite jalapeño substitute options.

-Tip: Jalapenos also make a great substitute for serranos!
-If your recipe calls for serrano peppers, jalapenos are a more commonplace pepper to find in markets.
+Tip: Jalapeños also make a great substitute for serranos!
+If your recipe calls for serrano peppers, jalapeños are a more commonplace pepper to find in markets.

-More pepper varieties to substitute jalapenos:
+More fresh pepper varieties to substitute jalapeños:

 - Fresno – Milder, slightly larger, red, best alternative for making poppers

 - Poblano – Milder, much larger, thinner walls